 When should I call a doctor?

-If you are have expelled a substantial amount of fluid, call your doctor immediately, because this may indicate your membranes have ruptured (1, 2).
+If you believe your water has broken or have expelled a substantial amount of fluid, call your doctor immediately, because this may indicate your membranes have ruptured (1, 2).

 You should also call your doctor immediately if the leaked fluid has a green or brownish yellow color.
 This may mean that your baby has defecated inside of the womb (or passed meconium); if this enters the baby’s lungs, it can be very dangerous.
 This complication is called meconium aspiration syndrome, and it requires prompt medical attention (1).